 The University negotiates with the various employee groups to change member contribution levels to meet the ongoing funding of the Plan and makes special contributions to eliminate any deficits, all subject to meeting regulatory requirements.
 Contributions to the Plan have complied with all regulatory funding requirements during the reporting periods.
-No required contributions were past due as at June 30, 2020.
+No required contributions were past due as at June 30, 2021.
 More details on member and employer contributions can be found in the statement of changes in net assets available for benefits and in note 4.

 In addition, the SIPP provides guidance with respect to the investment of the Plan's assets in order to assist with the management of any funding surpluses or deficits.
 This guidance includes return objectives, risk tolerance, asset allocation, benchmarks for the evaluation of performance, and other elements required by regulation.
-An amended SIPP was approved by the administrator on March 25, 2020, with the more significant change related to permitting the introduction of a portable alpha program in respect of government bonds, which in most environments would be expected to decrease risk in the actual portfolio, to be implemented using direct leverage of up to 15% of the actual portfolio clarifying that derivatives may be used for leverage, adding a limit on the total exposure in the investment portfolio equal to 115%, and minor changes to asset mix categories.
-A further amendment of the SIPP was approved on September 23, 2020, which included no significant changes.
+There were no significant amendments as a result of the most recently approved SIPP of September 23, 2020.

 The Master Trust invests across various asset classes and different geographical regions primarily through a number of segregated and pooled investments including third party managers.
 The Plan's investments through the Master Trust expose it to a variety of risks which are discussed in Notes 3(d) through 3(h) and 3(j).
 UTAM's manager selection and monitoring processes include a review of each third party pooled fund's risk management guidelines and processes.
 These reviews are generally based on discussions with the fund's manager and material provided by the manager.
-Reviews occur prior to making an investment and on an on-going basis thereafter to ensure a good understanding of each pooled fund's investment characteristics.
+Reviews occur prior to making an investment and on an ongoing basis thereafter to ensure a good understanding of each pooled fund's investment characteristics.
+UTAM incorporates environmental, social and governance factors into its investment decision-making and practices active ownership in its management of the portfolio.